Kainourgia Ego: Background

-Release
+Release and reception

-The album was released in Greece and Cyprus on December 22, 2008 and serves as the return of new material for Katy Garbi after two years following her 2006 release of Pos Allazei O Kairos.
+The album was released in Greece and Cyprus on 22 December 2008 and serves as the return of new material for Katy Garbi after two years following her 2006 release of Pos Allazei O Kairos.
 Succeeding her 2007 two-disc live album 18 Hronia Live, the 10-track album Kainourgia Ego will be Garbi's final release on her current contract with Sony BMG, which in total has spanned 19 years as of 2008.
 It was originally planned for the album to be re-released with additional tracks, however, Garbi decided on releasing a full-length studio album instead.